balder-dev/balder/doc/source/getting_started/balder_components.rst

 The basis of Balder is based on individual scenarios and setups that are in a fixed relationship to each other.
 Scenarios define a situation under which individual tests are carried out.
 Setups, on the other hand, describe how a test environment currently looks like.
-It is important that the following definition is understood:
+Two of the most important statements in Balder are:

 **Scenario:** Describes what you need